galaxycard/react-native-jsi-contacts/README.md

 ## Clone and create your own library

-1. clone `react-native-turbo-starter`
+1. clone `react-native-turbo-galaxycard-utils`
-2. cd `react-native-turbo-starter`
+2. cd `react-native-turbo-galaxycard-utils`
 3. `rm -rf .git`
 4. rename all files containing `starter` word (script in the future)
 5. `git init`